Disease Guide ·Heart Murmur ·2026

 Breed-Specific Exclusions

-Some insurers add breed-specific exclusions for conditions known to affect certain breeds.
-Cavalier King Charles Spaniels, for example, may face cardiac exclusions or higher premiums.
-Read your policy carefully — not all insurers do this, but it's more common with breeds that have high rates of heart disease.
+Some insurers add breed-specific exclusions for conditions affecting certain breeds.
+Cavalier King Charles Spaniels may face cardiac exclusions or higher premiums.

 🇺🇸 US Pet Insurance Guide